 What should you do if you are served a bench warrant in California?
 Calling a criminal defense lawyer in Los Angeles should be first on your list.
 You should not try to navigate the legal system on your own.
 If you were served a bench warrant during other contact with police, such as being pulled over for a traffic stop, they may have arrested you already.
 Once a bench warrant is issued, any contact with police results in them looking your name up to see if you have any bench warrants.

 If you think there might be a bench warrant with your name on it but you haven’t been served yet, you may want to check for warrants online.
 If you find a warrant has been issued, we offer the same advice – call a criminal defense lawyer.
 Do not go down to the police station and turn yourself in without a lawyer.

-What is a Bench Warrant Anyway?
+What is a bench warrant

 If you’re not familiar with the legal system (and let’s face it, most people aren’t), it helps to know exactly what a bench warrant is, and what it isn’t.

 Bench warrants are the most common warrants issued.
 A judge issues bench warrants “from the bench” – hence the name.
 A bench warrant is not the same thing as a criminal arrest warrant, which a judge issues when someone is suspected of criminal activity, such as robbery, burglary, assault, etc. Judges typically issue bench warrants for a number of reasons, including:

 - Failure to obey another court order (such as failure to pay court-ordered child support)

 - Failure to pay a fine (including speeding tickets)